Sophist: Rome

 In his writings, Cicero is said to have shown a "synthesis that he achieved between Greek and Roman culture" summed up in his work De Oratore.
 Despite his oratorical skill, Cicero pressed for a more liberal education in Roman instruction which focused more in the broad sciences including Roman history.
 He entitled this set of sciences as politior humanitas (2.72).
 Regardless of his efforts toward this end, Greek history was still preferred by the majority of aristocratic Romans during this time.

-From the late 1st century AD the Second Sophistic, a philosophical and rhetorical movement, was the chief expression of intellectual life.
+From the late 1st century CE the Second Sophistic, a philosophical and rhetorical movement, was the chief expression of intellectual life.
 The term "Second Sophistic" comes from Philostratus, who, rejecting the term "New Sophistic", traced the beginnings of the movement to the orator Aeschines in the 4th century BC.
-But its earliest representative was really Nicetas of Smyrna, in the late 1st century AD.
+But its earliest representative was really Nicetes of Smyrna, in the late 1st century CE.
 Unlike the original Sophistic movement of the 5th century BC, the Second Sophistic was little concerned with politics.
 But it was, to a large degree, to meet the everyday needs and respond to the practical problems of Greco-Roman society.
 It came to dominate higher education and left its mark on many forms of literature.
 Lucian, himself a writer of the Second Sophistic, even calls Jesus "that crucified sophist".

 During the Second Sophistic, the Greek discipline of rhetoric heavily influenced Roman education.
 During this time Latin rhetorical studies were banned for the precedent of Greek rhetorical studies.
 In addition, Greek history was preferred for educating the Roman elites above that of their native Roman history.

-Modern usage

-In modern usage, sophism, sophist, and sophistry are used disparagingly.
-A sophism, or sophistry, is a fallacious argument, especially one used deliberately to deceive.
-A sophist is a person who reasons with clever but fallacious and deceptive arguments.